 - A recurring payment receipt letting them know the payment successfully processed* (optional - managed by client)

 Your client will always be notified via email if their payment fails or if you cancel an Active subscription.

 * Note: If your client is paying via ACH, it takes about 5 business days for their payment to process and ultimately pass or fail at their bank.
 In this instance, the client's debit confirmation email will come through when the payment finalizes at their bank.
-This is typically about a week after the initial bill date.

 To remain a compliant payment platform, some payment notification emails cannot be turned off by advisors.
 Clients can manage their notifications via their own account!